X

 | Mineralocorticoid effect | + | + | ± (minimal) |

-This is a topic unknown to many prednisolone patients — yet it can be life-saving in emergency situations.
-Anyone who has taken 7.5 mg or more daily for more than 3 weeks has a suppressed adrenal cortex.
-In stress situations (fever, surgery, severe illness), the body needs several times the normal amount of cortisol.
-If the adrenal gland cannot respond adequately, an Addisonian crisis may develop: circulatory collapse, vomiting, loss of consciousness — a life-threatening emergency.
+This is a topic unknown to many prednisolone patients – and it can be life-saving in emergency situations.
+Every patient who has taken 7.5 mg or more daily for longer than 3 weeks has a suppressed adrenal cortex.
+In stress situations (fever, operations, severe illnesses) the body needs a multiple of the normal cortisol amount.
+When the adrenal gland cannot react sufficiently, an Addisonian crisis threatens: circulatory collapse, vomiting, unconsciousness – a life-threatening emergency.

 |---|---|---|

 Prednisolone is the glucocorticoid of choice in pregnancy.
-Approximately 90% is inactivated in the placenta and does not reach the foetus.
-At low doses (up to 10 mg daily) it is considered acceptable.
-At higher doses, foetal growth restriction and adrenal suppression in the newborn are possible.
-According to UKTIS, prednisolone can be taken in pregnancy when there is a clear indication.
+About 90% is inactivated in the placenta and does not reach the foetus.
+At a low dose (up to 10 mg daily) it is classified as acceptable.
+At higher doses, growth delay and adrenal suppression in the newborn are possible.
+According to Embryotox (Charité Berlin), prednisolone can be taken in pregnancy with a clear indication.

-In children, growth restriction with long-term therapy should be monitored — regular growth measurements are necessary.
-In older patients, the osteoporosis and fracture risk is particularly elevated, immunosuppression is more pronounced, and C. difficile risk is increased.
+In children, watch for growth delay with long-term therapy – regular growth measurements are necessary.
+In older patients the osteoporosis and fracture risk is particularly high, the immunosuppression more pronounced, and the C. difficile risk increased.

 | Observation | Frequency | Typical comment |